 Beer Lovers: Don’t Miss the Guinness Open Gate Brewery

 The beer brand’s Open Gate Brewery & Barrel House in Baltimore merges Dublin’s heritage with Maryland's charm to create a must-visit brewery experience.

 The Guinness Experience

 Learn about what sets Guinness apart from the competition

 The Open Gate Brewery has brought all the best parts of what you expect from Guinness in Ireland and combined it with local flair and modern innovation.
 Take a free tour of the facility to see behind the scenes insights into how the beer is made and learn about the centuries-old history of the building which once distilled whiskey.

 Grab a pint or a try a sampler.
 The brewery has crafted hundreds of new recipes since opening in 2018, like the Over the Moon milk stout.
 And, you can take a little bit of Guinness home with you with 4- or 6-packs sold on site.

-Also available in the taproom are the classic drafts Guinness lovers will expect: Guinness Blonde, Guinness IPA and Guinness Milk Stout (all brewed in Baltimore), and Guinness Draught, Guinness Extra Stout and Guinness Foreign Extra Stout (always brewed in Dublin and exported to Baltimore).
+Also available in the taproom are the classic drafts Guinness lovers will expect: Guinness Draught, Guinness Extra Stout and Guinness Foreign Extra Stout and Baltimore Blonde.
 Check the brewery’s Facebook and Instagram pages to see what’s currently on tap.

 Beyond the Beer